Neotys-Labs/NewRelic/README.md

 ## Analyse results in NeoLoad

-All the metrics retrieved from New Relic are available at Runtime, and in in the Results in the NeoLoad Graph section, tab External Data.
+All the metrics retrieved from New Relic are available on the NeoLoad Controller (live during the test, and after the test is executed), in the **Graph** tab, category **External Data**.

 <p align="center"><img src="/screenshots/neoload_external_data_graphs.png" alt="NeoLoad Graphs External Data" /></p>

 ## Analyse results in New Relic Plugins

-The Performance Dashboard provides below statistics:
+The Performance Dashboard provides statistics below:
 * Average Response Time
 * User Load
 * Hit/s